canvas-medical/documentation/collections/_api/letter.md

 This API allows customers to create letters.
 The effect of creating a letter is the same as creating a letter in the user interface.
 Content can be added using HTML & CSS.
 Placeholders created in Canvas will not be respected.

 ## Authentication
-The Letter API uses the existing OAuth authentication flow from the FHIR API, so you can simply post to the existing auth token endpoint /auth/token/
+The Letter API uses the existing Canvas OAuth authentication flow, so you can simply post to the existing auth token endpoint /auth/token/

 This endpoint is an extension of the note api and uses the user/Note.write scope.
 This scope will not be in OAuth applications that were created prior to the release of the Notes API.
 To get access: